12 Healthy Eating Changes to Make for a Spring Reset

 Instead, try “This week, instead of eating half a block of chocolate each night, I am going to eat one row.” or “I am going to increase the amount of salad or veggies on my plate this week.” – Make baby steps each week!

-Here are some small changes you can make that will assist with healthy eating goals.
+12 small changes you can make that will stick

 Why don’t you pick one or two new ones each week until you form lots of new healthy habits: